-The staff currently consists of ten (10) full-time employees and one part-time file clerk.
+The staff for fiscal year 2012-2013 consisted of ten (10) full-time employees and one part-time file clerk.
 These ten (10) full-time employees include Senior Counsel, a Deputy Senior Counsel, four Assistant Counsels, two Paralegals, one Legal Secretary/Assistant to Counsel, and one Intake Clerk.